 Online poker and chess have a great deal in common in terms of strategy and skill.
 That may explain why you often hear people say that talented chess players make excellent poker players.
 Is this just a rumor describing two analytical games that are worlds apart, or is there truth to it?
-Let’s look at the similarities between the two games and some players who have successfully transferred their skills and succeeded in both worlds.
+Take a look at the similarities between the two games and some players who have successfully transferred their skills and succeeded in both worlds.

 Winning poker is much more than drawing a winning hand.
 The game requires thinking ahead.
 You always have to remember that your opponents might have a strategy that’s equal or superior to yours.
 And that might even be paired with a better hand.
 Great poker players can analyze what type of players their opponents are.
 This is essentially what chess players do when they study their opponents’ moves and previous games.
 Although chess doesn’t necessarily require bluffing, you do need to plan ahead and work out your opponent’s strategy to be in the best position to counter it successfully.

-You might have heard it said that “poker takes five minutes to learn, but a lifetime to master.”
+You might have heard it said that “poker takes five minutes to learn but a lifetime to master.”
 This is equally true for chess.
-Online poker in the USA is a booming industry with countless books, websites and other resources to help players become masters.
+Online poker in the U.S. is a booming industry with countless books, websites and other resources to help players become masters.
 True success in chess and poker requires extensive study.
 The most competitive players have to take in a lot of information to help them reach a level where they’re prepared for chess and online poker tournaments.

 Although it might seem like a simple answer, money is one of the main reasons chess players find poker enticing.
 Since chess tournaments don’t attract the same attention from sponsors as poker tournaments do, the expected winnings are much smaller.
 Poker tournament winners can take millions of dollars home.
-Professional poker player Antonio Esfandiari won the largest prize in sports history in a 2012 WSOP poker tournament when he took home $18 million.
+Professional poker player Antonio ‘The Magician’ Esfandiari won the largest prize in sports history in a 2012 WSOP poker tournament when he took home $18 million.

 Poker is also less elitist than chess — anyone can play.
 Even a player without an advanced strategy can be occasionally encouraged by a surprise win.